JinYShi/COMP2041-16s2/README.md

 # COMP2041-16s2
 Software Construction: Techniques and Tools (COMP2041) Coursework </br>
 Course Website: http://www.cse.unsw.edu.au/~cs2041/
+Slides and other material are from the link above.

 ## Labs
 Written in Shell, Perl and Python.
 (Also contains CGI scripts with HTML) </br>